-This is the most common SEO mistake I see.
-People pick keywords based on volume and difficulty, then create whatever content they feel like creating.
-They never ask: what does the person typing this actually want?
+This is, without question, the most common SEO mistake I encounter in my work, the error that accounts for more wasted content budgets than any other, where people pick keywords based on volume and difficulty metrics, assemble their editorial calendars around these numbers, then proceed to create whatever content they feel like creating without ever pausing to ask the question that actually matters: what does the person typing this actually want?

 The four intents